 It is cool to travel with your cat or dog.
 They too need to get away from home once in a while.

-But they can become a distraction in your car, wanting to move around in the course of the journey.
+But they can become in-car distractions in a way, wanting to move around in the course of the journey.

 A cat or dog seated on the dashboard would attract your attention if she plays there.